loveencounterflow/jsonick/README.md

 Loose ends

-* Sigil-compliant command line tools whose inputs are text oriented:
+* CDE-TNVX-compliant command line tools whose inputs are text oriented:

   * must accept JSON-formatted data over STDIN as input (the minimum and default behavior)
     * typically, the input will be a standard JSON-formatted object literal